George de Mohrenschildt: Memoir

 Jeanne de Mohrenschildt also gave the HSCA a copy of a draft manuscript called I Am a Patsy!
 I Am a Patsy!, which George de Mohrenschildt had completed in the summer of 1976 about his relationship with his "dear, dead friend" Oswald.
 In the manuscript, he said that the Oswald he knew was rarely ever violent, and would not have been the sort of person to have killed Kennedy.
 In part, this judgment was based on de Mohrenschildt's estimation of Oswald's political views and Kennedy's liberal ideas.
 Until 2014 the memoir had never been published as a standalone book, but the entire typescript was published as an appendix in the HSCA report.

 The primary focus of de Mohrenschildt's text is a series of recollections about the brief time period between September 1962 and April 1963 when he and his wife were acquainted with the Oswalds.
 A secondary focus consists of a number of meditations on the corrosive effects the Oswalds had on the professional and personal lives of the de Mohrenschildts.
 "It must be acknowledged that our brief friendship with the Oswalds had strange and adverse effects on our lives."
 The manuscript is less concerned with Oswald's guilt or innocence than with suggesting who the real criminals might be.
 Stating that Oswald was a "patsy not involved in any revenge", and referencing articles describing "organized murder for profit", de Mohrenschildt challenges readers to make up their own minds.
 De Mohrenschildt's manuscript was edited and annotated as Lee Harvey Oswald as I Knew Him by Michael A. Rinella.
 It was released in November 2014 by the University Press of Kansas.

-Depictions in popular media
+In media

-De Mohrenschildt was played by Willem Oltmans, the Dutch journalist who befriended him in the late 1960s, in the 1991 film JFK, and by Bill Bolender in the 1993 TV movie Fatal Deception: Mrs. Lee Harvey Oswald.
-He is also mentioned at length in the Stephen King novel 11/22/63, a time-travel novel about the assassination, and appears in the 2016 television adaptation 11.22.63, played by Jonny Coyne.
-His Haitian experience is depicted in Hans Christoph Buch's novel Haïti Chérie (Suhrkamp, 1990).

-De Mohrenschildt was discussed at length in the TruTV series Conspiracy Theory with Jesse Ventura.
-The episode claims that de Mohrenschildt was in fact a CIA handler for Oswald.
+Fictional depictions of de Mohrenschildt in literature include: